iPDB -- Optimizing Semantic SQL Queries

-It is evident that this functionality facilitates practical use cases.
-Incorporating learned model inference into SQL queries provides a generalized syntax for running inference on data stored in the database, enabling a wide array of tasks, e.g., classification, sentiment analysis, summarization, and text generation.
-Furthermore, having model inference capabilities within SQL enables users to leverage traditional SQL functionality and expressiveness to create more complex semantic queries that cannot be accomplished by simply feeding rows of unprocessed data into models.
+Having learned model inference from within SQL to run on the data in the database enables a wide array of tasks, e.g., classification, sentiment analysis, summarization, and text generation.
+Furthermore, model inference capabilities within SQL enables users to leverage traditional SQL functionality and expressiveness to create more complex semantic queries that cannot be accomplished by simply feeding rows of unprocessed data into models.
 Additionally, by identifying patterns in semantic queries and performing logical and physical optimizations, it is possible to efficiently execute large-scale inference tasks.
 These optimizations are vital as LLM workloads are expensive in both runtime and monetary terms~\cite{palimpzestCIDR}.

+Several systems have been proposed that extract and filter information from documents~\cite{lotus_2024,palimpzestCIDR,docetl_2025}.
+Although these systems demonstrate the potential and applications of semantic query processing, they either introduce an imperative query language, only support unstructured data, or lack optimizations for relational data.
+Table~\ref{tbl:feat_comp} gives a comparison of these systems.
+To address this gap, we extend standard SQL queries by introducing first-class prediction functions.
+Specifically, we augment SQL with ML model prediction and LLM inference.
+These added functions enable context-aware predictions and semantic operations, e.g., semantic selects, projects, joins, aggregates, and relations, surpassing the capabilities of traditional relational operations and predicates.
+For example, given a database table of products where each tuple is a PC component, we can find the list of compatible motherboards and CPUs, by self joining with an natural language condition.
+The following Listing~\ref{lst:intro_example} shows the extended SQL syntax for this query.

 Although supporting semantic queries in a relational database system is important, realizing an efficient system is non-trivial.
 We observe the following challenges in implementing this system.